Mailhappen/zimbra-mailhappen/README.md

 Refer to [QUICKSTART](QUICKSTART.md) for deployment.

+NOTE: Multiserver is for advanced deployment.
+We are still improving it.

 ## Network Edition

-The `zimbraimage-ne` and `deploy-ne` are using Zimbra Network Edition 10.1.
-You will need to obtain [Zimbra Trial License](https://www.zimbra.com/connect/forms/?form=trial-license) to activate it.
+The images with `-ne` suffix are built from Zimbra Network Edition.
+You need a valid Zimbra License to use it.
+You can obtain [Zimbra Trial License](https://www.zimbra.com/connect/forms/?form=trial-license) to try out.

 ## Support
 Use the Github issue to open case.